 EPA's Risk-Screening Environmental Indicators (RSEI) is a screening-level tool that assesses the potential impact of industrial releases from pounds-based, hazard-based, and risk-related perspectives.
-RSEI uses risk concepts to quickly and easily screen large amounts of data, saving time and resources.
-RSEI is particularly useful for examining trends to measure change, ranking and prioritizing chemicals and industry sectors for strategic planning, conducting risk-related targeting, supporting community-based projects, and investigating environmental justice issues.
+RSEI uses risk concepts to quickly and easily screen large amounts of TRI data, saving time and resources.
+RSEI is particularly useful for examining trends to measure change, ranking and prioritizing chemicals and industry sectors for strategic planning, conducting riskrelated targeting, and supporting community-based projects.

 Using estimates of pounds of chemical releases to investigate potential health and environmental impacts is limited by the assumptions that all chemicals are equally toxic and all people are equally exposed.
-Formal risk assessments are more accurate, but are complicated and time consuming to prepare, requiring detailed data which is not always available, and the results are often limited in scope and geographic area.
+Formal risk assessments are more accurate, but are complicated and time consuming to prepare, requiring detailed data that is not always available, and the results are often limited in scope and geographic area.
 The RSEI approach augments estimates of pounds released with toxicity and exposure considerations, but does not address all of the potential factors that a full risk-assessment would include.